 Sabrina WSET 3

-The exam consists of a blind tasting of a red and white wine, 50 multiple choice questions, and four short answer questions.
-The short answer questions are broken down into pieces, so it feels more like 16 short answer questions.
-You need 55% in both tasting and theory to pass this exam, so don’t think you’re going to skirt by with only excellent tasting skills.
+The exam?
+A blind tasting of one red and one white, 50 multiple choice questions, and four short answer questions that are really more like sixteen once they’re broken down.
+You need 55% in both tasting and theory to pass, so don’t rely on your palate to carry you through.

 Sabrina WSET Level 3